tomcat-dog-pig/FDSA-Net/README.md

 *   Other dependencies: `pip install -r requirements.txt`

 ## Dataset Preparation
+We evaluate our FDSA-Net on several widely used low-light image enhancement datasets.
+You can download the datasets from their official websites:

+* **LOL Dataset (LOL-v1 & LOL-v2):** [Official BMVC 2018 Website](https://daooshee.github.io/BMVC2018website)
 Organize the datasets in the following structure for `dataloader.py`:
 ```text
 data/